arviteri/Footing/README.md

 2. Run `npm install` to install the dependencies.
 3. Duplicate the `.env.dist` file and rename it to `.env`
 4. Open the `.env` file and set the values for the environment variables (suggested/default values are included).
-5. Make sure that MySQL and MongoDB servers are running.
+5. Make sure that the MongoDB server is running.
 6. (Optional) Run `npm test` to make sure the project is working correctly.
 7. Run `npm start` to start the server.